-What are the key points you want to take to heart for yourself and to share with others?
+What are t share with ts you wa nt to take t to heart for y yourself and to

 "The courage to face the trials and to bring a whole new body of possibilities into the field of interpreted experience for other people to experience - that is the hero's deed.
 This is an absolute necessity for anybody today.
 You must have a room, or a certain hour or so a day, where you don't know what was in the newspapers that morning, you don't know who your friends are, you don't know what you owe anybody, you don't know what anybody owes you.
 This is a place of creative incubation.
 At first you may find that nothing happens there.
 But if you have a sacred place and use it, something eventually will happen."